Dmitry Orlov (ice hockey): Washington Capitals

 The 2013–14 season also began slowly for Orlov.
 Due to a clause in his contract, Orlov was required to be on the Capital's active NHL roster for a total of 30 days or he would be allowed to join the KHL.
 As such, he was constantly being recalled and returned to the AHL without appearing in a game.
 He eventually earned a permanent spot in the line-up and remained with the Capitals for 54 games.
 During this time, he was suspended two games and forfeited $7,076.92 for boarding Brayden Schenn during a game.
 Following the suspension, the Capitals signed Orlov to a two-year contract extension worth $4 million on 13 March.
 Orlov finished the season with three goals and 11 points in 54 games with the Capitals before joining Team Russia at the 2014 IIHF World Championship.
 While playing at the tournament, he suffered a broken wrist which forced him to miss most of the 2014–15 NHL season.
 In March 2015, Orlov was re-assigned to the Hershey Bears on a conditioning stint after missing 74 games.

 After remaining sidelined for nearly a year, Orlov joined the Capitals for their 2015–16 training camp and pre-season.
 He played with the Capitals through all 82 games while on their third line pairing with either Nate Schmidt or Taylor Chorney.
 His playing time increased following injuries to Brooks Orpik and John Carlson and he moved up the defensive pairing once Orpik returned.
 He also accumulated only 26 penalty minutes and was the Capitals nominee for the Bill Masterton Memorial Trophy.
 Orlov helped the Capitals clinch the President's Trophy as they qualified for the 2016 Stanley Cup playoffs.

 Orlov finished the 2016–17 season with career-highs in assists, points, and plus-minus through 82 games.
 As such, Orlov signed a six-year, $30.6 million contract extension with the Capitals on 30 June 2017.
+That next season, he helped the Capitals win their first Stanley Cup in franchise history.

 On 19 January 2022, Orlov was suspended two games and forfeited $51,000.00 for kneeing Winnipeg Jets forward Nikolaj Ehlers during a game.